 5. A few public state universities must follow per diem rules with respect to expenses for campus visitors.
 Your program host should inform you if this is the case for your visit, but if you are in doubt, please ask your host.
 In that case, you will not be able to claim for more than their maximum for hotel and meals.
 Please contact NASPAA if any problems arise in this regard.

 NASPAA will not reimburse Site Visit Team members for the personal expenses such as childcare or pet boarding.

 Expense reports along with receipts for reimbursement should ONLY be sent to the NASPAA Office.
 NASPAA will process the reimbursement request and reimburse you directly.
 Under no circumstances should a site visitor submit their reimbursement requests to the host program.
 NASPAA reimburses site visitors rather than the host program to prevent any appearances of impropriety and so there is no direct “payment” from the host program to the members responsible for reviewing their program.

-Please complete the Site Visitor Expense Reimbursement Form and forward it, with all receipts (copies are acceptable), to Heather Gregory at email@example.com.
+Please complete the Site Visitor Expense Reimbursement Form and forward it, with all receipts (copies are acceptable), to Martha Bohrt at firstname.lastname@example.org.